learn-co-curriculum/dsc-multiple-regression-evaluation/README.md

 For this specific MAE value, it means that ***our model is off by about 2.6 miles per gallon in a given prediction***.

 Is this a "good" MAE?
-Again, you would need more context from stakeholders to be able to answer this question.
 In general, a lower MAE is better, and the smallest theoretically possible MAE is 0.

+Your MAE will use the same units as the target, so a "good" MAE varies accordingly.
+For example, an MAE of 100 would be pretty bad if the target is the fuel economy of a car in MPG, but an MAE of 100 would be excellent if the target is the price of a house in USD.

+Like with any other metric, you would need more context from stakeholders to be able to answer this question more precisely.

 ### Root Mean Squared Error